August 21, 2018 - York Phd student, mandi gray files breach of settlement at ontario human rights tribunal

 In June 2015, PhD student Mandi Gray filed a human rights complaint against York University for systemic gender discrimination.

-While the parties were unable to reach agreement on many of the necessary systemic remedies during mediation, as a condition of settlement the university would partner with the Barbra Schlifer Commemorative Clinic to provide counselling services on campus for four years.
+While the parties were unable to reach agreement on many of the necessary systemic remedies during mediation, as a condition of settlement the university would partner with the Barbra Schlifer Commemorative Clinic to provide sexual violence counselling on campus for four years.

 The partnership between the university and the clinic began on August 1, 2017.
 In the official press release, York administrators and the Sexual Violence Response Office have routinely misstated the origins of the partnership, concealing that it came about solely as a result of Mandi’s legal intervention.